The colourful side of Whang-od from Buscalan, Kalinga

 _PHL7887

-My ‘colorful’ KGB friend Ruel posing with another Whang-od satisfied customer (Ruel, please PM me if u don’t want me to post your photo here 😉 )
+My ‘colorful’ KGB friend Ruel posing with another Whang-od satisfied customer

-Honestly, after half an hour of watching Whang-od carving on her customer’s skin while listening to the soft repetitive tapping sound of her needle, made me sleepy and my eyes started to wonder around my surroundings, hunting for interesting subject of colour to simulate my senses.
 Then, I noticed Whang-od’s jewelry.
 Wow, such a stylish lady she was … with abundant glass beads necklaces hanging on her neck and her striking colored hair decoration.
 The beads were mostly glass beads mixed with a few ceramic beads.
-I was informed that most of the beads were family heirloom passed down by her ancestors.
-And, I noticed her earrings too, a pair of silver earring charm that symbolized good luck.
+I was informed that most of the beads were family heirlooms passed down by her ancestors.
+And, I noticed her earrings too, a pair of silver earring charms that symbolized good luck.

 If I had known earlier that Whang-od loved beads then I would probably bring along some beads for her as a souvenir.
-A good tip for anyone who plan to visit her, bring along some gorgeous beads for her 🙂 and I bet she would love it for sure.
+A good tip for anyone who plans to visit her, bring along some gorgeous beads for her 🙂 and I bet she would love it for sure.

 _PHL8035